What Can You Do If Your Lease Looks Unfair?

 Tenants should also pay close attention whenever a lease term specifies something is “at landlord’s sole discretion,” says Musholt.
 He’s seen that wording on, for example, landlord approval for using nails to hang pictures on a wall.
 “Basically, if a tenant makes any nail holes without the landlord’s approval, then it could be a potential default under the lease,” he says.

-If you have encountered a problematic lease, you have two options: walk away, or try to negotiate.
-While tenants can do this on their own, “if there’s anything that just doesn’t seem right, it would be best to get an experienced real estate attorney involved as soon as possible,” says Sabin.
+While tenants can negotiate on their own, “if there’s anything that just doesn’t seem right, it would be best to get an experienced real estate attorney involved as soon as possible,” says Sabin.
 “Even before engaging in negotiations with the landlord.”

 Be sure to keep records of any discussions you have with your landlord.
 “Whether it’s the email or text messages, if you can screenshot stuff, that would be fine,” says Musholt.
 “But, for the most part, you want the written explanation.”